Chapter 15: The Voice

 realized that these Chinooks made much better targets than individual

 soldiers in the clearing.
-The Chinooks were big, and they were slow.
+The Chinooks were large and slow.
+They were

-They were slowed even more because they had webbing dangling from under
+slowed even more because they had webbing dangling from under their

 resupplies.
 The diversion these Chinooks offered snipers probably saved